percona/pmm/README.md

     - `workflows`:

         - `build.yml`: Workflow specification for building the documentation via a GitHub action.
-(Uses `mike` which puts HTML in `preview` branch.)
+(Uses `mike` which puts HTML in `publish` branch.)

 - `site`: When building locally, directory where HTML is put.